Reflections At Bukit Chandu: Why It Is Worth Visiting To Remember The Bravery Of A Few

 Follow us on Instagram, Facebook and Telegram for the latest updates.

-Sitting along the top of Pepys Road, Reflections at Bukit Chandu is an interpretative centre that recounts the events that took place during the World War II Battle of Pasir Panjang and the deeds of the brave men who fought there.
+Sitting along the top of Pepys Road, Reflections at Bukit Chandu is a two-storey museum housed within a colonial bungalow that recounts the events that took place during the World War II Battle of Pasir Panjang and the deeds of the brave men who fought there.

-To gain the most out of a visit to Reflections at Bukit Chandu, it is helpful to have a background to the events that took place in the vicinity during World War II.
+To gain the most out of a visit to the Reflections at Bukit Chandu interpretive, it is helpful to have a background to the events that took place in the vicinity during World War II.

 Battle of Pasir Panjang